Cr1t-GYM/jenkins-action-poc/README.md

    4. If you use jfr-container-action, you need to call `Cr1t-GYM/jenkins-action-poc/jfr-container-action@master` and give necessary inputs.
 If you use jfr-static-image-action, you need to call `Cr1t-GYM/jenkins-action-poc/jfr-static-image-action@master` and give necessary inputs.
 See the [examples](#example-workflows) for these two actions.

 ## Example workflows
 There are three common cases about how to play with these actions.
-Although the user interfaces are the same with each other, there are still some subtle differences.
+Although the user interfaces are similar to each other, there are still some subtle differences.
 The runtime actions are deprecated now.
 The users can use the [jfr-container-action](#container-job-action) and [jfr-static-image-action](#docker-container-action).
 ### Container job action
 This case is realized by jfr-container-action.
 If the job uses this action, it will run the Jenkins pipeline and other GitHub Actions in the prebuilt container provided by [jenkins/jenkinsfile-runner](https://hub.docker.com/r/jenkins/jenkinsfile-runner).
 The **extra prerequisite** of this action is that you need to declare the image usage of jenkins/jenkinsfile-runner at the start of the job.
 ```Yaml